Difference Between DOS and Windows

 - DOS or Disk Operating Systems are the very initial operating systems of the computer world.
 This was an era when computers were not advanced graphically.
 There used to be a plain screen with a black/blue background and white textual commands written on it.
 This was the Disk Operating System.

 - Windows Operating System is the most advanced and modern version.
 It has all the fancy graphics to make the visuals more appealing.
-The textual commands have been replaced with colorful interactive icons that respond to mouse clicks, human touch and voice command as well.
+The textual commands have been replaced with colorful interactive icons that respond to mouse clicks, human touch, and voice commands.

 Head to Head Comparison between DOS and Windows